SocialCars - DFG GRK 1931

 Ongoing phd thesis projects supported by the SocialCars RTG are:

 - Awad Mukbil, M.Sc.
-Data-driven modeling of bicycle behaviour and interactions in shared spaces.
+Modeling of cyclists' behaviour and interactions in shared spaces.

 - Sören Schleibaum, M.Sc.
 Explainable AI methods for shared mobility applications.